-My name’s Kristina and I’m Radio Lingua’s Content Marketing Assistant.
+My name’s Kristina and I’m Radio Lingua’s Operations Manager.
 I first started working with Radio Lingua as an intern in October 2016, during my final year of university.
 After graduating in June 2017, with a Masters in International Business and Modern Languages, I started working full time in our Glasgow office.

 What is your role in Coffee Break?

 As Operations Manager, I am responsible for coordinating the production of content and the work/roles of some staff.
 I am also involved in strategic planning and new initiatives to streamline and grow the business.
 In addition, I play a part in the HR side of the business and general business development.

 Representing Radio Lingua at trade shows and events is great fun as it gives me the chance to promote our courses while chatting to fellow language learners.
 It’s always nice to hear positive feedback from our customers all around the world.